 We conducted our audit of the annual financial statements and of the management report in accordance with Sec.
 317 HGB and the EU Audit Regulation (No 537/2014, referred to subsequently as "EU Audit Regulation") and in compliance with German Generally Accepted Standards for Financial Statement Audits promulgated by the Institut der Wirtschaftsprüfer [Institute of Public Auditors in Germany] (IDW).
 Our responsibilities under those requirements and principles are further described in the "Auditor's responsibilities for the audit of the annual financial statements and of the management report" section of our auditor's report.
 We are independent of the Company in accordance with the requirements of European law and German commercial and professional law, and we have fulfilled our other German professional responsibilities in accordance with these requirements.
 In addition, in accordance with Art.
-10 (2) f) of the EU Audit Regulation.
+10 (2) f) of the EU Audit Regulation, we declare that we have not provided non-audit services prohibited under Art.
+5 (1) of the EU Audit Regulation.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinions on the annual financial statements and on the management report.